Company and tax law

 The Civil Code of 21 December 1880 presents some provisions similar to the French Napoleonic Code and shares some of its fundamentals.
 If the Monegasque civil law was mainly inspired by French law, it presents however some differences.

-These differences are even more significant since the adoption in France of the Ordinance No. 2016-131 of 10 February 2016 on the reform of contract law, the general regime and the proof of obligations.
+These differences are even more significant since the adoption in France of the Ordinance no. 2016-131 of 10 February 2016 on the reform of contract law, the general regime and the proof of obligations.

 Among the specificities of Monaco, it may be noted that the general rules of the Civil Code apply to relations between professionals and consumers in the absence of the Monegasque Consumer Code.

-It should be noted that the aforementioned Law No. 1.482 also amended the provisions of the Civil Code on (digital) contract and evidence, in particular with the transposition of “paper” contractual formalities to the electronic context, the modification of the conditions relating to the requirement of a plurality of originals, the facilitation of electronic archiving, and the overhaul of the evidentiary regime of copying.
+The aforementioned Law no. 1.482 of 17 December 2019 also amended the provisions of the Civil Code on (digital) contract and evidence, in particular with the transposition of “paper” contractual formalities to the electronic context, the modification of the conditions relating to the requirement of a plurality of originals, the facilitation of electronic archiving, and the overhaul of the evidentiary regime of copying.

 The preponderance of foreigners in Monaco raises many private international law issues in the context of civil disputes.

-The Law n° 1.448 of 28 June 2017 meets the needs of the 139 nationalities within the territory of the Principality, codifying the rules of the Monegasque private international law (jurisdiction of Monegasque Courts and law applicable to the status and capacity of natural persons, marriage, filiation and adoption, maintenance obligations, inheritance, contractual and non-contractual obligations).
+Law no. 1.448 of 28 June 2017 meets the needs of the 139 nationalities within the territory of the Principality, codifying the rules of the Monegasque private international law (jurisdiction of Monegasque Courts and law applicable to the status and capacity of natural persons, marriage, filiation and adoption, maintenance obligations, inheritance, contractual and non-contractual obligations).

-With regard to family law, Law No. 1.440 of 5 December 2016 amended certain provisions of the Civil Code relating to the family name (devolution of the mother’s name, ‘name of use’), and Law No. 1.450 of 4 July 2017 has introduced the alternating residence and recast the provisions relating to family mediation.
+- With regard to family law, Law no. 1.440 of 5 December 2016 amended certain provisions of the Civil Code relating to the family name (devolution of the mother’s name, ‘name of use’), and Law no. 1.450 of 4 July 2017 has introduced the alternating residence and recast the provisions relating to family mediation.

-In addition, Law No. 1.481 of 17 December 2019 introduced into the Civil Code the civil solidarity contracts (CCS) [contrats civils de solidarité], namely the common life contract (CVC) [contrat de vie commune], which recognises free union in the Principality, and the cohabitation contract (CDC) [contrat de cohabitation], which can be concluded between two members of the same family and living under the same roof.
+- In addition, Law no. 1.481 of 17 December 2019 introduced into the Civil Code the civil solidarity contracts (CCS) [contrats civils de solidarité], namely the common life contract (CVC) [contrat de vie commune], which recognises free union in the Principality, and the cohabitation contract (CDC) [contrat de cohabitation], which can be concluded between two members of the same family and living under the same roof.

-Law No. 1.494 of 8 July 2020 created the offence of fraudulent organisation or aggravation of insolvency, which punishes fraud resulting from various acts of impoverishment carried out by the debtor in order to claim insolvency and thus prevent the recovery of the debt from his assets.
+- Law no. 1.494 of 8 July 2020 created the offence of fraudulent organisation or aggravation of insolvency, which punishes fraud resulting from various acts of impoverishment carried out by the debtor in order to claim insolvency and thus prevent the recovery of the debt from his assets.
 The offence covers convictions handed down by the civil courts in matters of tort, quasi-delict or maintenance.
 By extension, judicial decisions and legally approved agreements imposing an obligation to pay benefits, subsidies or contributions to the expenses of the marriage are treated in the same way as orders for the payment of maintenance.

 Family law